 Trends come and go, but if something you own now makes you feel confident, there’s no harm in keeping it around even if its mainstream appeal dies down!
 Wearing what you love is the beauty of fashion, and keeping these cherished pieces with you is meaningful in its own right.
 See below for a selection of items that will turn heads any season.

-Turn heads with a head-to-toe Sicilian print combo, featuring our Marge Shacket and Marge Shorts for a special discount price.
+Turn heads with a head-to-toe Sicilian print combo, featuring our Marge Shacket and Marge Shorts.
 This ethically made shacket comes in a relaxed fit, with adjustable cuffs along with button details and front pockets.
 The Marge Shorts, which are ethically made as well come in a high-waist fit, with pockets and subtle front pleating.

 The Catelyn is a sustainable dress hand made in the US.
 It has an asymmetric hem and open shoulder to give you glam styling whether you're going to brunch on the beach or a night out on the town.
 It also has the perfect side ruching which compliments your curves and flatters your figure.